KenDickey/Small/RuntimeModel.md

 - Megamorphic          70         1.8%
 ````
 An alternative to Polymorphic caches is to do a "copy down" of _only_
 un-overwridden polymorphic methods to subclass dictionaries.
-This would
+This will
 limit polymorphic lookup to one dictionary access.
 If not in
 the first probe, we can safely return a DNU (after copydown).
-This requres check & fixup
+This requres check & fixup by IDE
 when override added but is small cost at method compile time.
 This can be done lazily by method prolog's class check
 if the method selector is found in a superclass dictionary.

-## Contexts & Exceptions

 ## Cool things from Pinocchio